topmonks/topmonks-webs/README.md

 ```
 ### Sites available

-The following sites can be build and ran using the yarn:start:[SITE] command.
+The following sites can be build and ran using the yarn start:<SITE> command.

 * www.topmonks.com
 * prodeti.topmonks.cz